The 20 Best Drug Induced Dyskinesia Doctors Near Me in Illinois, US

 Offers Telehealth

-Anna Sorokin is a Neurologist in Lake Barrington, Illinois.
+Anna Sorokin is a Neurologist practicing medicine in Lake Barrington, Illinois.
 Dr. Sorokin is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Striatonigral Degeneration Infantile.
+She is also highly rated in 29 other conditions, according to our data.
+Her clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, and Striatonigral Degeneration Infantile.
+Dr. Sorokin is board certified in American Board Of Psychiatry & Neurology.

 Distinguished in Drug Induced Dyskinesia